OriolAbril/gsoc2019_blog/notebooks/emcee_autocorrelation/emcee_autocorrelation_time.md

-# Port of emcee's autocorrelation time tutorial to arviz
-The original post by Dan Foreman-Mackey can be found at https://emcee.readthedocs.io/en/latest/tutorials/autocorr/#autocorr.
+This post extends one tutorial in the emcee docs.
+The original post by Dan Foreman-Mackey can be found in [emcee docs](https://emcee.readthedocs.io/en/latest/tutorials/autocorr/#autocorr).
 I recommend to at least skim Dan's post before reading this one.

 This notebook adds to emcee's autocorrelation tutorial an extra way to perform the calculations. emcee implements the calcualtion of the autocorrelation time using [Alan Sokal's notes](https://pdfs.semanticscholar.org/0bfe/9e3db30605fe2d4d26e1a288a5e2997e7225.pdf).
 [ArviZ](https://arviz-devs.github.io/arviz/) implements Gelman-Rubin $\hat{R}$ and effective sample size as described in: